What's Your Carbon Footprint?

 Reducing Your Carbon Footprint!

 You can do many things to reduce your carbon footprint.
-Brainstorm some ways you think you can reduce your carbon footprint.
+Brainstorm some ways you think you can do this.

-• Do you always remember to turn off the lights when you leave a room?
+• What do you think about turning off the lights when you leave a room?

 Continue to the Got It? section of this lesson to assess your understanding of what a carbon footprint is.